Hocnonsense/vcontact2/README.md

 ## Citation

-If you find vContact2 useful, please cite:
+If you find vConTACT2 useful, please cite our newly published article in Nature Biotech!:

 Bin Jang, H., Bolduc, B., Zablocki, O., Kuhn, J. H., Roux, S., Adriaenssens, E. M., … Sullivan, M. B. (2019).
 Taxonomic assignment of uncultivated prokaryotic virus genomes is enabled by gene-sharing networks.
 Nature Biotechnology. https://doi.org/10.1038/s41587-019-0100-8

-This work was originally based on:
+The theory and original code this work was based on:

 Bolduc, B., Jang, H. Bin, Doulcier, G., You, Z., Roux, S., & Sullivan, M. B. (2017). vConTACT: an iVirus tool to classify double-stranded DNA viruses that infect Archaea and Bacteria.
 PeerJ, 5, e3243. https://doi.org/10.7717/peerj.3243

 ## Known Issues

+* The resume function is still a bit buggy.
+In the case of a job failure, please start *with a fresh* output directory.